yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 23 Jan 2020 Saturday
+* *3 minutes* realized the data file i have at current is unsuitable for research as it is combination of different paper's resources
-* *6 hours* working on figuring out the sbs generation and the file format for the matrix of gene and sbs
+* *6 hours* working on figuring out the sbs generation and the file format for the matrix of gene and sbs and format my own data file
 * *1 minute* writing timelog

 ## 24 Jan 2020 Sunday